Research approach can be divided into three types:

-Effects of labor migration within the EU on the formation of multicultural teams in UK organizations
+Effects of labour migration within the EU on the formation of multicultural teams in UK organizations

 Dissertations with deductive approach follow the following path:

-The following hypotheses can be developed in order to assess the effects of labor migration within the EU on the formation of multicultural teams in UK organizations using a deductive approach:
+The following hypotheses can be developed in order to assess the effects of labour migration within the EU on the formation of multicultural teams in UK organizations using a deductive approach:

-Hypothesis: Labor migration within the EU contributes to the formation of multicultural teams in UK
+Hypothesis: Labour migration within the EU contributes to the formation of multicultural teams in UK

 Alternatively, inductive approach does not involve formulation of hypotheses.
 It starts with research questions and aims and objectives that need to be achieved during the research process.